-Almost a century ago, in an article on "The Seasonal Factor in Human Culture," Thomson (1939) wrote that seasons had such a powerful effect on the behavior of nomadic tribespeople that, when observed during different seasons, these people appeared to be different people entirely:
+Almost a century ago, in an article on the seasonal factor in human culture, Thomson (1939, p.
+209) wrote that seasons had such a powerful effect on the behavior of nomadic tribespeople that, when observed during different seasons, these people appeared to be different people entirely:

-"It will be apparent that an onlooker, seeing these people at different seasons of the year, would find them engaged in occupations so diverse, and with weapons and utensils differing so much in character, that if he were unaware of the seasonal influence on food supply, and consequently upon occupation, he would be led to conclude that they were different groups."
+It will be apparent that an onlooker, seeing these people at different seasons of the year, would find them engaged in occupations so diverse, and with weapons and utensils differing so much in character, that if he were unaware of the seasonal influence on food supply, and consequently upon occupation, he would be led to conclude that they were different groups.

 If anything, Thomson's observations probably underestimate the impact of seasons on Homo sapiens.
 Seasons exert profound influences on contemporary populations of people all over the world, and seasonal effects occur across an extraordinarily wide range of psychological phenomena.
 In short, seasons appear to be a fundamental source of variability in how people think, feel, and behave.
-For many years, variability due to place (i.e., geography, culture, ecological conditions) was largely overlooked in the theorizing and methodology of mainstream psychology, and the psychological literature is richer now that it is no longer the case.
-We are of the view that the impact of time (Varnum & Grossmann, 2017)-and time of year in particular-has similarly been underappreciated, and that our understanding of human psychology will be improved if more widespread efforts are undertaken to undo this oversight.
-To the extent that seasons create variability and, ideally, to measure it, account for it, and understand it.
+For many years, variability because of place (i.e., geography, culture, ecological conditions) was largely overlooked in the theorizing and methodology of mainstream psychology, and the psychological literature is richer now that it is no longer the case.
+We are of the view that the impact of time (Varnum & Grossmann, 2017)-and time of year in particular-has similarly been underappreciated and that our understanding of human psychology will be improved if more widespread efforts are undertaken to undo this oversight.
+To the extent that seasons create variability in psychological phenomena, then it behooves researchers to be attentive to that variability and, ideally, to measure it, account for it, and understand it.
 Rather than remaining an overlooked source of noise in the database of the psychological sciences, seasonal variation can instead be systematically documented as a key source of signal-a fundamental feature of human psychology.